Structuring Equity Compensation for Partnerships and LLCs; the New Tax Reform Law Considerations

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide employee benefits counsel with an overview of the types of equity compensation arrangements available to partnerships and LLCs.
+This CLE/CPE course will provide employee benefits counsel with an overview of the types of equity compensation arrangements available to partnerships and LLCs.
 The panel will review the impact of the new tax reform law passed in late 2017.
 The panel will discuss tax consequences, advantages and disadvantages, design and structuring, and implementation considerations.

 - Equity compensation alternatives available to partnerships and LLCs